MetaviewAI/competency-exercises/Engineering/Systems Thinking (Audio Capture Bot).md

 ### Product

-**In this exercise, we want you to write a design doc<sup>1</sup> for the full stack implementation of a product that captures the audio in video conferences.**
+**In this exercise, we want you to put on your Tech Lead hat and lead the discussion for the full stack implementation of a product that captures the audio in video conferences.
+If you prefer to collect your thoughts in written format, we'd encourage your output to be a design doc<sup>1</sup>.
+Alternatively, you can prepare your thoughts however you wish and share them with us over a conversation.**

 We need this product to have the following characteristics: